sensotix/dmn-eval-js/README.md

 This implementation is based on [FEEL by EdgeVerve](https://github.com/EdgeVerve/feel).
 It is tailored to evaluation of simple expression language (S-FEEL), plus some cherry-picked parts of FEEL.

 dmn-eval-js allows to load and execute DMN decision tables from XML.
 DRGs are supported.
-Evaluation of decision tables is currently limited to those of hit policy FIRST (F), UNIQUEE (U), RULE ORDER (R), and COLLECT (C) without aggregation.
+Evaluation of decision tables is currently limited to those of hit policy FIRST (F), UNIQUE (U), RULE ORDER (R), and COLLECT (C) without aggregation.

 # Usage